MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitcreate.md

 ### -param Attributes

-Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the AcxFactory with the parent WDF device object (TBD???).
+Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) that are used to set the various object’s values: cleanup and destroy callbacks, context type, and to specify its parent WDF object.

-TBD - What would be useful to set for the driver?

 ### -param Config

-TBD- The ACXCIRCUIT_INIT structure that defines the circuit factory initialization.
+The ACXCIRCUIT_INIT structure that defines the circuit factory initialization.
 ACXCIRCUIT_INIT is an opaque object used for circuit factory initialization.
 Use [AcxCircuitInitAllocate](nf-acxcircuit-acxcircuitinitallocate.md) to initialize the ACXCIRCUIT_INIT structure.

 ### -param Circuit